telefonicaid/iotagent-node-lib/doc/api.md

 #### List services group `GET /iot/services`

-List all the service groups for the given `fiware-service` and `fiware-servicepath`.
-If the `fiware-servicepath` header has the wildcard expression, `/*`, all the service groups for that `fiware-service` are returned.
-The service groups that match the `fiware-servicepath` are returned in any other case.
+List all the config groups for the given `fiware-service` and `fiware-servicepath`.
+If the `fiware-servicepath` header has the wildcard expression, `/*`, all the config groups for that `fiware-service` are returned.
+The config groups that match the `fiware-servicepath` are returned in any other case.

 _**Request headers**_